"Cuba is like going to a whole other planet."

 There was always something interesting happening during our walks around old Havana whether it was the “statues” coming to life, or the men playing chess on the sidewalk, or watching the uniformed children as they made their way to their schools.

-My friend and I, both retired teachers, curiously observed young children in their dark, claustrophobic classroom with its open façade on Obispo.
+My friend and I, both retired teachers, curiously observed young children in their dark, claustrophobic classroom with its open façade on noisy Obispo (a pedestrian only street).
 There were no cell phones, no laptops, in fact, no computers at all in this little room.

 In spite of all the distractions happening right behind them, not to mention the street cacophony, the students were completely focused on the teacher and on the lesson in front of them.
 Ahhhh yes, that is what teaching was like when we started our careers long before technology was introduced into a classroom of spoiled students. (see photo below)